Daily positive affirmations

 You can use this technique in multiple scenarios, but this can be particularly helpful along with affirmations.

-I tend to walk with my head down and a slightly bent back when I’m disappointed, tired, or overall run down.
-Closer relatives remind me to stand straight quite often (because I ask them to give me that feedback, I don’t notice until someone points it out).
+I tend to walk with my head down and slightly hunched when I’m disappointed, tired, or overall run down.
+I look defeated, it is not good.

 Try it, walk tall and say your affirmations.
 I think it will have a significant positive impact on your well-being.